PetrKryslUCSD/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

 ## Rationale

-This document was really written as a personal aide-memoire, which means it will be mostly limited to the ways in which I myself use the editor.
+This document was written as a personal aide-memoire, which means it will be mostly limited to the ways in which I myself use the editor.
 Hence the discussion is limited to the programming of Julia and writing of markdown files.
 I do hope that other people may find it useful too, however.

 ## Installation